Ñumí

 Ñumí (Guaraní: Ñumi) is a district of the Guairá Department, Paraguay.

-Is located to the south of the city of Villarrica, the capital of the department, and to the east of the San Salvador district.
-Is connected to both by wide roads.
+Ñumí is located to the south of the city of Villarrica, the capital of the department, and to the east of the San Salvador district.
+It is connected to both by wide roads.
 Is about 198 kilometers away from Asunción.
 You can get to this district following the Route 8 "Doctor Blas Garay".

 The activities of the population are fundamentally agricultural.
 They also dedicate to the work of wood, although this last one has diminished lately.

 Geography

-The zone of Ñumí is of low prairies.
+The zone of Ñumí consists of low prairies.
 This district has an area of 324 square kilometers with a population (2008) of 3,637 inhabitants.
 His population density is of 11 inhabitants per square kilometer.